ItsRemer/BetterBingo/README.md

 ### Viewing Your Bingo Board

 The bingo board displays up to 25 items in a 5x5 grid.
 Items you've obtained will be marked with a checkmark and displayed in green.

+### Managing Profiles

+The profile panel at the top of the bingo board allows you to:
+- Select a profile from the dropdown menu
+- Create a new profile with the "New" button
+- Delete the selected profile with the "Delete" button
+- Configure profile-specific settings with the "Settings" button

+Each profile maintains its own item list, obtained items, and configuration settings.

 ### Obtaining Items